emarekica/js/js-behind-the-scenes.md

     #### Functions scope

-    - each function creates a local scope.
+    - each function creates a local scope
     - variables are accessible only inside function, not outside

     ```js